raiskumar/c2m/README.md

 A CLI utility to monitor Couchbase cluster.
 Tool helps you get key insights about your Couchbase Cluster.
 These details can help you to proactively monitor your cluster and take appropriate step.

 ## Create Executable / Build Project
+Checkout project and run below command from the project directory.
 $go install github.com/raiskumar/c2m
 <br/> or
 <br/> $go build